 To be honest, I don’t know where all the money has been going for the city to have the issues we are facing.
 Additionally, the constant tax increases are making the city more and more unaffordable for our seniors on fixed incomes as well as our middle class residents.
 I met a 90 year resident today who missed the income cutoff for full deferment because of a 1.2% cost of living adjustment to her pension.
 Her fixed income went up less than $1k, costing her $4k.

-With all of this going on, I cannot promise that taxes won’t go up again (along with some borrowing).
+With everything that is going on: flooding due to neglected infrastructure, updated schools, pandemic recovery, etc. I cannot promise that taxes won’t go up again (along with some borrowing).
 What I *have* pledged to do though, is to look at the budget and try to reign in some of the spending.
 It’s hard for me to believe that a city with nearly a billion dollar budget could be in such poor shape.
 My theory is that we’re spread too thin, and I’d like to restore our focus on the basics.
-(This is not your typical campaign message, but it is my honest assessment of the dire situation we’re now facing.)